Survivors Movement

 Parents Against Child Sex Abuse

-Polaris Project (trafficing)
+Polaris Project (trafficking)

 Promoting Awareness | Victim Empowerment (PAVE)

-Protect All Children from Traff
+Protect All Children from Trafficking

 Protect Every Child